Clermont County Notary Commission

 A “Notary Public” is a public officer of the State of Ohio, a position created by the Ohio Legislature.
-The Ohio Constitution provides that no person may be appointed to public office in Ohio unless he is a citizen eighteen years of age or older and a resident of Ohio.
+Ohio law provides that no applicant may be appointed as a notary public in Ohio unless applicant is a citizen eighteen years of age or older and a resident of Ohio.
 Residency not required if applicant is an attorney authorized to practice law by the Ohio Supreme Court and has a primary practice located within the State of Ohio.

-The procedure to become a new notary in Clermont County is as follows :
+The procedure to sign up for an education course in Clermont County is as follows :

-- Return the pages, completed in full, with original signatures, as instructed on the cover sheet to: Judges’ Notary Committee , c/o Law Library, 270 E. Main Street, Room A201, Batavia, Ohio 45103.
+- Return application with payment to: Clermont County Notary Commission , c/o Law Library, 270 E. Main Street, Room A201, Batavia, Ohio 45103.